-You will travel north west from Glasgow through the beautiful Loch Lomond and The Trossachs National Park.
-The “Bonnie Banks” of Loch Lomond are Scotland’s answer to the Lake District and provide spectacular loch side views onto the Trossachs Mountains beyond.
-At the culmination of the Loch you will have the opportunity to enjoy a lunch at the world famous Loch Fyne Oysters .
-After lunch you will be travelling on a ferry to Isle of Islay to stay in the beautiful Machrie Hotel and Golf Links.
+You will travel north west from Glasgow through the beautiful Loch Lomond and Trossachs National Park.
+The “Bonnie Banks” of Loch Lomond provide spectacular loch side views onto the Trossachs Mountains beyond.
+You will then be travelling on a ferry to the Isle of Islay to stay in the beautiful Machrie Hotel and Golf Links.
 This Scandinavian styled venue enjoys a spectacularly secluded location not far from Islay’s Port Ellen.
 The hotel also boasts a new age championship golf links which is a must play for any golfing fanatic.

-Islay is home to some of Scotland’s most renowned whiskies, drink in the beautiful scenery and visit some of these iconic sites which include:
+Islay is home to some of Scotland’s most renowned whiskies allowing you to drink in the beautiful scenery and visit some of these iconic sites.

-Lagavulain, Ardbeg, Laphroig (all close together on the south of the Island) are the most powerful, medium-bodied whiskies, distinctively renowned for their smoky character derived from peat, considered a main characteristic of the Islay malts.
+Lagavulain, Ardbeg, Laphroig (all close together on the south of the Island) are the most powerful, medium-bodied whiskies, distinctively renowned for their smoky character derived from peat which is considered a main characteristic of the Islay malts.

 Bunnahabhain, Ardnahoe (both on the north of the Island).

-Ardnahoe The newest of the famed Islay Distilleries, Ardnahoe is nestled in between Coal Ila and Bunnahabhain on the banks of the Island with spectacular views over to the Paps of Jura.
+The newest of the famed Islay Distilleries, Ardnahoe is nestled in between Coal Ila and Bunnahabhain is on the banks of the Island with spectacular views over to the Paps of Jura.

 You may also wish to visit Bowmore (central Islay) which is located on the shore of Loch Indaal.

-After your stay on the Isle of Islay you will once more return to the mainland where you will journey north through and enter the majestic figure of Glencoe.
-At the pinnacle of this wonderful landscape you will arrive at the luxury 5 star Glencoe house a magnificent mansion situated in the Highlands of Scotland.
-The Glencoe area offers numerous activities for you to partake in as well as the breathtaking views of Loch Leven.
-The House also offers a range of food and beverages to suit your mood as well as seasonal menus with locally sourced ingredients.
+After your stay on the Isle of Islay, you will once more return to the mainland where you will journey north entering the majestic figure of Glencoe.
+At the pinnacle of this wonderful landscape you will arrive at the luxury 5 star Glencoe house, a magnificent mansion situated in the Highlands of Scotland.
+The Glencoe area offers numerous activities for you to partake in as well as providing the breathtaking views of Loch Leven.
+The House offers a range of food and beverages to suit your mood as well as seasonal menus with locally sourced ingredients.

 You will take the morning ferry to the Isle of Mull where you will have the afternoon to explore some of this beautiful island.
-From its colourful capital of Tobermory to the Caribbean like white sands at Calgary Bay this Hebridean island is a true piece of relaxation.
+From its colourful capital of Tobermory to the Caribbean like white sands at Calgary Bay, this Hebridean island is a true piece of beauty.

-Your sixth day will see you return once more to the Scottish Mainland where as you return to Oban.
-From here you will venture north to the town of Mallaig.
-On route you will have the option to board the Jacobite Steam Train which was the inspiration for J.K Rowling’s Hogwarts Express in the Harry Potter series, even featuring in the films.
+Your sixth day will see you return once more to the Scottish Mainland where you return to Oban.
+From here, you will venture north to the town of Mallaig.
+On route, you will have the option to board the Jacobite Steam Train which was the inspiration for J.K Rowling’s Hogwarts Express in the Harry Potter series and is featured in the films.
 You will take the ferry from Mallaig to Armadale on The Isle of Skye where you will make your short journey to Kinloch Lodge.
-This former hunting lodge turned hotel offers award winning dining along with wonderful views over the sound of Slea.t With the Isle of Skye often described as one of the most impressive places on earth guests can enjoy the relaxed comfort of the highland hospitality and leave with an unforgettable experience.
-It is a historic destination hotel and world renowned restaurant on the Isle of Sky which is on the north west coast of Scotland.
+This former hunting lodge turned hotel offers award winning dining along with wonderful views over the sound of Sleat.
+With the Isle of Skye often described as one of the most impressive places on earth, guests can enjoy the relaxed comfort of hospitality and leave with an unforgettable experience.

-During your seventh day and second day on the Isle Of Skye you are provided with many spectacular locations to visit.
-You will be taken to visit the famous Kilt Rock, the Old Man of Storr, to see the crystal clear water of Fairy Pools, Portree and Dunvegan Castle.
+During your seventh day, you are provided with many spectacular locations to visit on the Isle of Skye.
+You will be taken to visit the famous Kilt Rock, the Old Man of Storr, the crystal clear water of Fairy Pools, Portree and Dunvegan Castle.

-On the morning of Day Nine you will make your journey to the town of Uig where you will board a ferry which will take you to your final islands of your experience, Lewis and Harris.
+You will make your journey to the town of Uig where you will board a ferry which will take you to the final islands of your experience, Lewis and Harris.
 This beautiful land boasts some of the most beautiful beaches in Europe and has many neolithic monuments to see such as the Standing Stone of Callanish.

 You will reside in the largest town on the island, Stornaway, in the beautiful Lews Castle.
-This rather unique property still holds a museum within it for those wishing to visit the castle with private apartments located in the higher reaches of the castle where you will reside.
+This rather unique property still holds a museum within it.

 Inverness and its surrounding areas offers much to see, from the world famous Loch Ness to the eerie Culloden Battlefield and Shakespearian linked Cawdor Castle.